Frequently asked questions

 2. Set chart dimensions

 Although all of the chart columns are automatically listed in the scope panel, you need to assign them to the X, Y and Z dimensions.
-In addition, a column must be assigned as the data label, L.
+A fourth data column can be assigned as a label, if required, but this is now optional.

-The chart will only be created when all four dimensions have been set.
+The chart will only be created when all three data dimensions (X, y and Z) have been set.

 3. Select the chart panel